Delusions of Grandeur (La Folie des grandeurs) is a 1971 French comedy film inspired by the Victor Hugo stage play Ruy Blas.

 - The diminutive Don Salluste forces his valet Blaze to kneel next to him while serving breakfast.

-- Hot Potato: When Blaze barges in the throne room during Don Salluste's Insignia Rip-Off Ritual and yells that the cushion contains a bomb, Salluste throws it to the king by reflex, who throws it away back to Salluste, then into the arms of the Grandees of Spain who keep throwing the smoking cushion to each other, until it falls at the feet of the Queen, who screams and faints.
+- Hot Potato: When Blaze barges in the throne room during Don Salluste's Insignia Rip-Off Ritual and yells that the cushion contains a bomb, Salluste throws it to the King by reflex, who throws it away back to Salluste, then into the arms of the Grandees of Spain who keep throwing the smoking cushion to each other, until it falls at the feet of the Queen, who screams and faints.
 Then Blaze rushes in to kick it out the window, where it lands in the arms of the man who made the bomb.

 - Hurt Foot Hop: After he kicks the cushion filled with a bomb through a window for Relocating the Explosion, Blaze hops around a bit while holding his foot, as the thing was damn hard and heavy.

 - Iconic Item: In-universe, Don Salluste seems to be well-known for wearing a pair of green gloves.
 To the point that the baby he has allegedly fathered is wearing a pair of identical small gloves as "family resemblance".

 - Insignia Rip-Off Ritual: After falling in disgrace, Don Salluste has to go through a humiliating ceremony before the King and Queen, where his titles of nobility are stripped from him.
 This includes the pendant of the "Order of the Golden Fleece", by way of first (painfully) pulling his ruff atop his face.
 Before that, the King orders him to retire in a monastery, where he'll take vows of chastity... and poverty.Salluste: No, not poverty!
 Sire, please!